yu-bêr-tee • Hear it!

 Notes: Today's Good Word is the noun derived from the adjective uberous "abundant, copious".
 You may use the adjective as an adverb if you are careful to attach the adverbial suffix, -ly: uberously.

 Word History: This interesting word comes from Latin ubertas "fruitfulness, fertility", borrowed along the same lines as liberty from libertas.
 Ubertas comes from the adjective uber "fruitful, fertile", which originated as a noun meaning "breast, udder".
-The Latin word uber derives from the same stem as the English word udder.
+The Latin word uber derives from the same PIE word as the English word udder.
 You can also see it in English exuberant, which came from the present participle of Latin exuberare "to be superabundant".
-(We are grateful for the uberous vocabulary of Luciano Eduardo de Oliveira, the Brazilian Dude of the Agora, and the source of today's Good Word.)
+(We are grateful for the uberous vocabulary of Luciano Eduardo de Oliveira, a long-time editor of the Good Word series and the source of today's Good Word.)